-Nothing made a long-lasting, real impact on changing my life until I tried an incredible workshop created by Ideapod co-founder Justin Brown.
+But nothing made a long-lasting, real impact on changing my life until I tried this incredible free workshop created by Ideapod’s co-founder Justin Brown.

-Like me, you and so many others, Justin had also fallen into the trap of self-development.
-He spent years working with coaches, visualizing success, his perfect relationship, a dream-worthy lifestyle, all without ever actually achieving it.
+He spent years working with coaches, visualizing success, his perfect relationship, and a dream-worthy lifestyle, all without ever actually achieving it.